brown-science/LinkedIn-NLP/README.md

 #### With the Similarity matrix, I can move on to clustering.
-I chose to go with K-Means clustering.
+I chose to go with K-Means clustering

 I reduced the similarity matrix to 2 dimensions using principal component analysis (PCA) to improve visualization.
 I then created an elbow plot to determine an appropriate k for clustering.
 I decided to go with 3 clusters, and after comparing the clustering results with the similarity matrix, I found the dimensional reduction preserved the relationships well.
 As observed in the similarity matrix, document 4 is the most dissimilar from the rest and ends up in a cluster of its own.